lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/resnet_shortcut.png" width="344" height="329" />

-CasTGAN also has multiple auxiliary estimators (marked in purple square).
+CasTGAN also has multiple auxiliary estimators (marked as purple squares).
 Each generator has a corresponding auxiliary estimator to predict the same the variable that the generator attempts to generate.
 Each auxiliary estimator is a pretrained LightGBM model, it's trained on the rest of variables in order to predict the target variable.
 The benefit of using LightGBM here is, it can handle categorical variables without using ont-hot encoding.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/CasTGAN3.png" width="961" height="454" />

-According to CasTGAN's paper, with the cascaded architecture, it's able to capture the correlations and interdependence between variables, and therefore making generated synthetic data more realistic.
+According to CasTGAN's paper, this cascaded architecture is able to capture the correlations and interdependence between variables, and therefore making generated synthetic data more realistic.

-Next, you will Lady H.'s experiment results using these 3 Tabular GANs.
+Next, you will Lady H.'s experiments using these 3 Tabular GANs.
 Guess which TGAN gives better results? 😉

 #
 <p align="left">